bjo2008cnx/akka-java-examples/README.md

 Akka examples in Java
 ==============

-A few examples using Akka with Java.
-These examples have basic structures in common:

-* Coded in Java.
-* Clustered Akka setup.
-* Logback / SL4J Logger.
-Log file is under the root path: ``/logs``
-* Akka configuration has most logging options turned on. (chatty)

 运行每个项目下的org.royrusso.app.System的main方法
 All examples are runnable from within your IDE, by executing the ``Main`` method in the corresponding ``org.royrusso.app.System`` class.